-In our out-of-school time unit Liftoff: Engineering Rockets and Rovers, kids explore aerospace engineering by designing model “stomp rockets” and sending them (via compressed air) to explore a planet in our solar system.
+In our out-of-school time unit kids explore aerospace engineering by designing model “stomp rockets” and sending them (via compressed air) to explore a planet in our solar system.
 Instead of sending their rockets to Mars, you can have your kids’ rockets blast off to a fictional planet from the Star Wars universe.
 Each of these rockets must also hold a rover that is designed specifically for the conditions of the planet it’s heading to, so make sure you have kids research the planet’s “real world” conditions—you don’t want a rover getting tangled up in the dense forests of Endor!
 We also highly recommend having kids imagine that their rocket is the Millennium Falcon…can they make the Kessel Run in less than twelve parsecs, too?

 That’s No Moon